 - 1 1/2 tsp sinigang mix

-2. Saute garlic, onions, chicken and liver over high heat for 8 minutes.
-Add bell peppers and sili.
-Saute for 2 minutes.
+In a wok, heat an oil and saute garlic, onions, chicken and liver over medium heat for about 8 minutes.
+Add the peppers and siling haba.
+Saute for additional 2 minutes.

-3. Add pineapple tidbits, liquid seasoning, sinigang mix and salt and pepper to taste.
-Cook over high heat with continuous stirring until slightly dry.
+Lastly, toss in the pineapple tidbits, liquid seasoning, sinigang mix and salt and pepper to taste.
+Cook over high heat with constant mixing until slightly toasted.